5 Reasons to Hire a Marketing Consultant Even Though You Don’t Want To

 One of the dirty little secrets of consulting is that a part of you simply needs someone to hold you accountable – someone to help you document your goals and objectives and then whack you with some sort of a stick when you wander off into new ideas and social networks, because staying focused seems way too boring.

 A part of this is accomplished through nagging and set appointments, but the greatest gains are achieved when your focus starts to produce results.
-A good consultant will demand metrics tied to objectives and help you process and understand to overarching value you’ll derive by hitting your goals.
+A good consultant will demand metrics tied to objectives and help you process and understand to the overarching value you’ll derive by hitting your goals.

 Okay, now you can go and check email and play around on Facebook for a bit, but tomorrow it’s back to rocking your marketing plan.